-We help children with everyday tasks that are important to them.
+We help children achieve everyday tasks important to them.

-If your child is struggling at home or school - we can help.
+If your child is struggling at home or school - we help you help them.

 We specialise in assessment and treatment of the following difficulties:

-- Delayed achievement of milestones - all children develop at a different rate, but if you are concerned about your child's achievement of generally-accepted milestones e.g. sitting up, rolling, crawling, walking, potty training, independent feeding, smiling or making eye contact, get in touch to discuss this.
+Delayed achievement of motor milestones - children develop at different rates.
+Get in touch if you are concerned about your child's achievement of generally-accepted milestones e.g. sitting up, rolling, crawling, walking, potty training, independent feeding, smiling or making eye contact.
 Early intervention with such difficulties is very important.

-- Sensory Processing difficulties - Sensory Processing refers to our body's ability to detect, interpret and respond to information in our environment, ideally in a timely and appropriate manner.
-Children with sensory processing difficulties may respond too much, too little, too soon or too late to changes in their surroundings.
+Sensory Processing difficulties - Sensory Processing refers to our body's ability to detect, interpret and respond to information in our environment, ideally in a timely and appropriate manner.
+Children with sensory processing difficulties may respond too much, too little, too soon or too late to information.
 They may have difficulty filtering out background/everyday sensory information or may process harmless information as a potential threat.
-Their fear of sensations may affect their ability to carry out everyday tasks e.g. brush their teeth, take a shower, eat a balanced or concentrate in class.
-Occupational Therapists are specialists in identifying a child's main difficulties and affected sensory systems and addressing these.
+Their fear of sensations may affect their ability to carry out everyday tasks e.g. brush their teeth, take a shower, eat a balanced diet or concentrate in class.
+Occupational Therapists are specialists in identifying a child's main difficulties, affected sensory systems and addressing these.

-- Executive Functioning difficulties - if your child struggles to make plans, manage themself/their belongings/their time, memorise/retain/recall information, needs frequent reminders, procrastinates a lot, has difficulty following directions or has difficulty getting started on a task, they may have executive function difficulties.
+Executive Functioning difficulties - if your child struggles to make plans, manage themself/their belongings/their time, memorise/retain/recall information, needs frequent reminders, procrastinates a lot, has difficulty following directions or has difficulty getting started on a task, they may have Executive Functioning difficulties.
 We can evaluate your child's performance relative to expectations for their age and recommend strategies to make home and school life easier.